Separable commutative algebras and Galois theory in stable homotopy theories: Preliminaries

 As the functors $\Hom_{\C}(\1,-)$ and $(-)\otimes DX$ commute with $\lambda$-filtered colimits, $X$ is $\lambda$-compact, as claimed.
 We conclude, since the category of $\lambda$-compact objects is essentially small by~\cite{HTT}*{Remark 5.4.2.13}.\\ \end{proof}

-Conversely, we can promote every $2$-ring $\C$ to a stable homotopy theory: The $\omega$-$\mathrm{Ind}$-completion $\mathrm{Ind}(\C)$ is a stable homotopy theory by~\cite{HTT}*{Theorem 5.5.1.1} and~\cite{HA}*{Proposition 1.1.3.6 and Corollary 4.8.1.14}.
+Conversely, we can promote every $2$-ring $\C$ to a stable homotopy theory: The $\omega$-$\mathrm{Ind}$-completion $\mathrm{Ind}(\C)$ is presentable ~\cite{HTT}*{Theorem 5.5.1.1}, stable~\cite{HA}*{Proposition 1.1.3.6} and symmetric monoidal~\cite{HA}*{Corollary 4.8.1.14}, hence a stable homotopy theory.
 This has the property that the subcategory of compact objects of $\mathrm{Ind}(\C)$ coincides with $\C$, and that the Yoneda embedding $j \colon \C \to \mathrm{Ind}(\C)$ is symmetric monoidal.

 The following result describes how to calculate limits of stable homotopy theories.

 \begin{lemma} The $\infty$-category $\CAlg(\Pr)$ admits all limits and these are preserved by the forgetful functor $\CAlg(\Pr) \to \widehat{\Cat}_\infty$ into the large $\infty$-category of $\infty$-categories. \end{lemma}